Yassine Cheuko

-Yassine Cheuko is a French security professional best known as the personal bodyguard of Argentine footballer Lionel Messi.
+Yassine Sassi or Yassine Cheuko is a French-Tunisian security professional best known as the personal bodyguard of Argentinian footballer Lionel Messi.
 He first became Messi's bodyguard during the player's time at Paris Saint-Germain and followed him to Inter Miami CF in 2023.
 Cheuko accompanies Messi during matches and public events and has attracted media attention for his swift interventions.
 He has a background in martial arts and security.

 Early life and background

-Yassine Cheuko grew up in a poor neighborhood in Paris, France.
+Yassine Cheuko grew up in a poor neighborhood in Paris, France to Tunisian parents.
 Little is publicly known about his early life, but he trained in martial arts from a young age.
 He later competed in mixed martial arts (MMA) matches in countries such as Thailand and Indonesia.

 Though some outlets initially reported that he had served as a Navy SEAL and fought in Iraq and Afghanistan, these claims were debunked by investigations which found no record of U.S. military service.

 In 2023, Cheuko co-founded a clothing brand called "Voclain" with business partner Besmir Dauti.